How the CARES Act impacts your retirement plan

 If you are affected by COVID-19, you can take out a loan of $100,000 (normally $50,000) for 2020 if your retirement plan offers them.
 And, any loan repayments due between March 27 and Dec.
 31, 2020, may be delayed until next year.
 Please note there is no loan provision in IRAs.

 The CARES Act temporarily waives the required minimum distribution (RMD) from defined contribution plans, 403(b) plans and IRAs for 2020 if you have:

 - Established a periodic distribution to meet the annual RMD requirement.
 Contact your retirement plan if you want to suspend those distributions until 2021.

 - Waited until 2020 to receive your 2019 RMD because you were born between July 1, 1948, and June 30, 1949.

 - Already received RMDs in 2020.
-You have until July 15, 2020 to rollover RMDs you received on or after February 1, 2020.
-RMDs from beneficiary accounts are not eligible for rollover.
-Please see your tax advisor for other restrictions.
+You have until August 31, 2020 to rollover RMDs you received for 2020.
+RMDs from beneficiary accounts are also eligible for rollover.
+Please see your tax advisor for more information.

 Get more information before you decide